Algebras with a negation map: Areas for further research

-\item What systems other than hypersystems satisfy the properties given in \S\ref{hyp77}, namely $\tT$-strongly negated, $\tT$-reversible systems with the strong surpassing PO $\preceq$.
-One might want to throw in idempotence, which implies $(-)$ is of the second kind and $e' = e.$
+\item What systems other than hypersystems are of hypergroup type?
+Which satisfy the properties given in \S\ref{stneg}, namely $\tT$-strictly negated, $\tT$-reversible systems?
+One might want to throw in idempotence, which implies that $(-)$ is of the second kind and $e' = e.$